Alternative Dispute Resolution (ADR) Programs

 Arbitration

 Judicial arbitration is a program under which cases are assigned to an attorney, sitting as an impartial Arbitrator, to conduct an informal mini-trial.
 Arbitrators are selected from a panel maintained by the Court.
-At Case Management Conference, the judge will determine whether the case is suitable for arbitration.
 All court ordered arbitration is provided on a pro-bono basis by the assigned Arbitrator.

 It is important for parties to understand that, in agreeing to binding arbitration or by not requesting a trial de novo, they are waiving their right to a trial and are accepting the Arbitrator's award as a final decision.
 Although it may not be binding, arbitration assists parties in determining the value of their case prior to trial.